 Edward's assistant.
 She originally desired to be a scholar, but one day she heard his voice, and so abandoned her plans to become his secretary.

 Joke Character: Unfortunately, while Edward Took a Level in Badass, he passed his "usefulness" to his secretary.
-Piercing Sight gives an enemy a random elemental weakness and has a very low success rate, while Gil Toss is much weaker than in other entries in the series to the point that it's useless, even with the Money Spiders in the final areas giving you lots of cash for it.
+Piercing Sight gives an enemy a random elemental weakness (which Harley herself has no way to exploit) and has a very low success rate, while Gil Toss is much weaker than in other entries in the series to the point that it's useless, even with the Money Spiders in the final areas giving you lots of cash for it.
 Her Band abilities are also horrible, with all but Feast of the Land taking up the turns of half your party or greater, two requiring specific equipment set-ups, and another having random effects.
 And even then, the party configurations required to use her Bands quite simply suck.

 Awesome But Practical: Brina's Dance, which casts a random White Magic spell for no MP cost.
 Random Number God aside, most of the time you get Cure or Cura, which is pretty good considering that in Rydia's Tale your party has no White Mage and thus only Brina has any healing powers.
 If you're really lucky, you can even get Haste and Curaja.